 The UN refugee agency emerged in the wake of World War II to help Europeans displaced by that conflict and was established on December 14, 1950 by the United Nations General Assembly.
 Since its foundation, UNHCR has been aiding and protecting people forced to flee their homes due to violence, conflict and persecution.

-With the growing number of crises and protracted displacement situations around the world, UNHCR will seek to maintain and improve the protection space for people of concern.
+With the growing number of crises and protracted displacement situations around the world, UNHCR will seek to maintain and improve the protection space for forcibly displaced and stateless people.
 Together with its partners, UNHCR provides shelter, food, water, medical care and other life-saving assistance to refugees.
 While UNHCR’s primary purpose is to safeguard the rights and well-being of refugees, its ultimate goal is to help find durable solutions that will allow refugees to rebuild their lives in dignity and peace.

 There are three solutions open to refugees where UNHCR can help: voluntary repatriation; local integration; or resettlement to a third country in situations where it is impossible for a person to go back home or remain in the host country.
 UNHCR helps achieve one or other of these durable solutions for refugees around the world every year.
 But for several million refugees and a greater number of internally displaced people, these solutions are nowhere in sight.
 UNHCR has been highlighting these protracted situations in a bid to get movement towards solutions.